 Weber began his professional coaching career as the Assistant Coach with the Orlando Solar Bears of the International Hockey League (IHL) in 1999.
 In his second season in Orlando, he helped the team win the Turner Cup Championship after making it to the final the year prior.
 Weber also has lengthy experience as an AHL Head Coach in the Florida Panthers organization for the Rochester Americans in 2010-11 and San Antonio Rampage from 2011-2014.
 Most recently, Weber returned to Rochester, NY and spent last season as an Assistant Coach for the Buffalo Sabres AHL affiliate.
 In addition, Weber was the Head Coach for Medvescak Zagreb of the KHL for the first part of the 2014-15 season before finishing the year with the Coventry Blaze of the EIHL in Great Britain.
 In 2015-16, Weber returned to Coventry and won the EIHL playoff title, his fourth championship overall and third as a head coach.

-Weber is joined in Georgia by his wife Angie and one year old son EJ.
+Weber now resides in Duluth, GA with his wife Angie and two year old son EJ.

 Brady Leisenring was named the Gladiators Assistant Coach on September 8, 2017.
 Leisenring joins the coaching staff after spending two seasons as the assistant coach of Esbjerg Energy (Denmark).

 The Vermont native commenced his coaching career in Esbjerg after injuries forced him to retire 16 games into the 2014-15 season with the Energy.
 This season marks his first as a professional coach in North America.

 Leisenring enjoyed a ten-year professional playing career (486 games) in the AHL, ECHL and various European leagues.
 The forward was also a standout during a four-year collegiate career (2002-2006) at his home state’s University of Vermont notching 117 points in 145 career games.
 Leisenring was also a three-year captain while at Vermont.
 In his final season with the Catamounts (2005-06), Leisenring broke NHL great, John LeClair's all-time record of most career points by a Vermont born player.
 Prior to his tenure at UVM, Leisenring skated three seasons for the United States National Team Development Program.